 It will prompt user credentials, give the credentials and connect to the SharePoint admin site.

 Register the Site as Hub Site

 Register-SPOHubSite -Site https://Crescent.sharepoint.com/sites/Departments -Principals $null

-You can revert the hub site to the team site or communication site from the SharePoint Online Admin center as well.
+You can also revert the hub site to the team site or communication site from the SharePoint Online Admin center.
 How many hub sites can be created in SharePoint Online?
 Well, You can create up to 100 hub sites for an organization.
-There is no limit on the number of sites that can be associated with a hub site.
-This enables a hub site in SharePoint Online.
+There is no limit on the number of sites associated with a hub site, and this enables a hub site in SharePoint Online.

 Customize Hub Site Logo, Theme, and Navigation:

-Now we have the Hub Site is Ready!
+Now we have the Hub Site Ready!
 Change the Logo, Theme for the Hub Site based on your organization’s requirements.

 - Go to the Hub Site >> click Gear Icon > Hub Site Settings